 I was born to a Japanese father, and American mother, in Alexandria, VA.
 A few years later, we moved to Japan and went back and forth a few times before settling in Sapporo, Japan, where I attended a small international school rich in culture.
 I feel fortunate to have grown up in a multicultural environment, and believe it has played a vital role in shaping who I am today.

-I grew up very involved in sports until I discovered my love for Architecture, and it didn’t take long for it to consume me.
+Sports were always my outlet until I discovered my love for Architecture, and it didn’t take long for it to consume me.
 Over time I have discovered that a lot of what I love about architecture is the opportunity to create.
 I love to create, and I am driven by the ongoing challenges and problem solving involved in creating.
 The anxiety of the unknown that is present at the beginning of every project fuels me to a design solution.
 I have learned to believe in process as that is the only constant.
 The creative problem solving I developed through studying and practicing Architecture has many applications, and through some adversity, I have realized I can make a greater contribution to this world through a business than I could ever do on my own.

 Architectural Honors and Awards: